Photo by Monkey Business Images / Shutterstock.com

 Buying a house with a white picket fence is the American dream.
 But owning a home is not necessarily a wealth builder.

-Their latest research was published in the Journal of Housing Research.
-Study co-author Ken Johnson, a real estate economist at Florida Atlantic University, explains their findings:
+Study co-author Ken Johnson, a real estate economist at Florida Atlantic University, explained their findings:

 As the study puts it, “households that fail to reinvest buy-rent cash flow differentials accumulate less wealth.”

-If you can relate to renters who struggle to save — or if you’ve determined for other reasons that homeownership is best for you — you can save yourself some money by checking out “How to Buy a House — Getting the Best Deal on a Mortgage.”
+However, if you just can’t resist the pull of owning a piece of the American dream, save yourself some money by checking out “How to Buy a House — Getting the Best Deal on a Mortgage.”

 What are your thoughts on renting versus buying a home and how homeownership impacts wealth?
 Share them with us by commenting below or over on our Facebook page.